preiter93/pypde/README.md

 # pypde

-General framework to solve 1-D and 2-D Differential equations numerically using a Chebyshev or Fourier spectral method
+General light-weight spectral method simulation framwork using Chebyshev and Fourier basis'.

 In progress ...